Friction at the gate

 Reliabilityduplicate scans / failed scans / recovery flows

-Apart from the technical challenges, what stood out was the users operating the scanners.
-They were from different age groups and skill levels, ranging from young adults to retirees with disabilities.
-Motor skills, familiarity with the device, and finger reach all became things i had to figure out.
+Apart from the technical challenges, what i also noticed was the users operating the scanners.
+Different age groups and skill levels, ranging from young adults to retirees.
+Motor skills, familiarity with the device, and finger reach all became considerations.

-My early prototypes were too focused on the technical challenges and optimizing for quick development.
-User feedback and observations made it clear that this wasn't enough.
+My early prototypes were probably a bit too focused on the technical challenges and optimizing for fast development.
+Some early feedback and observations made it clear that this wasn't enough.

 An early prototype